Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 - Western Michigan's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team scores more than 28.4 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team records more than 28.4 points.

-- When Western Michigan totals more than 406.4 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- Western Michigan is 3-0-1 against the spread and 4-0 overall when the team churns out over 406.4 yards.

-- This year, the Broncos have turned the ball over eight times, two more than the Chippewas' takeaways (6).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.